ArthAgrawal/Basic_RAG/README.md

 - For each query variant, top-5 chunks are retrieved from FAISS
 - Retrieved chunks are deduplicated by chunk text
 - Top-5 chunks are reranked by cross-encoder
+- Note, there are two ways I have shown for retrieval.
+One is using OpenAI for which an API Key is needed.
+The second, is using Ollama and using a locally downloaded model.

 5. Generation
 - Final top reranked chunks are provided to the LLM